carini93/ProgrammingWithPython/README.md

 − Write unit-tests for all useful elements
 − Your  code  needs  to  be  documented  in  its  entirety  and  also  include  Documentation  Strings,  known  as ”docstrings“

+[Code](https://github.com/carini93/ProgrammingWithPython/blob/master/ProgrammingWithPython.ipynb) : at this link you can find the python code created to solve the task.